twrecked/hass-aarlo/README.md

 | `aarlo.restart_device`                  | `entity_id` - name(s) of entities to reboot                                                                                        | Turns a siren off.                                                                                                             |
 | `aarlo.inject_response`                 | `filename` - file to read packet from                                                                                              | Inject a packet into the event stream.                                                                                         |

-For recordings longer than 30 seconds you will need to whitelist the /tmp directory.
+For recordings longer than 30 seconds you will need to white list the `/tmp` directory.
 This is because we have to keep a stream to Arlo open to prevent them from stopping the recording after 30 seconds.
-And we write this stream to the /tmp directory.
+And we write this stream to the `/tmp` directory.

 For `restart_device` you need to log in with the main account.

 These services are deprecated and will be going away.
 By moving services under the aarlo domain it allows Home Assistant to use the `services.yaml` descriptions.

 | Service                                 | Parameters                                                                                  | Description                                                                                                                  |
 |-----------------------------------------|---------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------|